Dynatrace/Dynatrace-AppMon-Eclipse-Integration-Plugin/FAQ.md

 > 6. Browse the REST requests and responses in the Eclipse Error Log view.
 There should be a POST request  to /rest/management/profiles/Monitoring/testruns, a 201 response with the testrunId (e.g. 47ca24ed-46df-425b-8b90-f3922f89bd18); afterwards polling requests to /rest/management/profiles/Monitoring/testruns/testrunId, with XML responses.

 ##### My Run configuration is not visible under "Run With AppMon Configurations"
 > Only specific run configurations are supported.
-Please notify us on the AppMon & UEM forum with a request if you need us to support additional ones (https://answers.dynatrace.com/spaces/146/index.html).
-The supported run configurations are: Java application, JUnit test, Equinox OSGi application, Eclipse workbench application.
+The currenlty supported run configurations are: Java application, JUnit test, Equinox OSGi application, Eclipse workbench application.

 ## Error messages (Eclipse Error Log)